How to Start an Excavating Business

 Step 8: Get your Marketing Plan in Place

-An excavating business will need to set aside a budget to cover marketing costs on a continuous basis.
-Common marketing techniques for an excavating business include social media marketing and online advertising.
+An excavation business will need to set aside a budget to cover marketing costs on a continuous basis.
+Common marketing techniques for an excavating business include handing out business cards, social media marketing, and online advertising.
 Developing a website can be a significant expense, but it will give you the necessary online visibility.

 Your main source of customers, however, will likely be referrals from general contractors and landscapers.
 Since this may take some time to build, you may need to take a lot of small jobs to build name recognition and trust.